yoshisuga/MAME4iOS/README.md

 MAME stands for Multi Arcade Machine Emulator, and lets you play arcade games from the past 30+ years on a device that fits in your pocket!
 My teenage self from decades ago would be replaying that ["mind blown GIF"](https://media0.giphy.com/media/xT0xeJpnrWC4XWblEk/giphy.gif) over and over again, but that GIF did not exist back then.

-More than 2000 games are supported, and the currently supported romset version is MAME 0.139u1 (September 2010).
+More than 2000 games are supported, and the currently supported romsets are 0.238 (November 24, 2021) version is MAME 0.139u1 (September 2010).

-It has been updated to compile and runs on Xcode 11+/iOS/tvOS 12+ by [Les Bird](http://www.lesbird.com/iMame4All/iMame4All_Xcode.html), and he has graciously added support for MFI Controllers.
+It has been updated to compile and runs on the latest Xcode by [Les Bird](http://www.lesbird.com/iMame4All/iMame4All_Xcode.html), and he has graciously added support for MFI Controllers.

-This repo adds additional support for:
+Since then, a large number of features have been added:

-- 64-bit binary to run on modern and future iOS devices
+- 64-bit binary to run on modern and future iOS and macOS devices, including Macs using the M1 series of processors
-- Supports modern device screen sizes, including iPhone X/XR/XS/XS Max and iPad Pro
+- Supports modern device screen sizes for iPhone and iPad
-- A native iOS/iPadOS/tvOS frontend (by @ToddLa, new in 2020!)
-- A native Metal rendering engine (by @ToddLa, new in 2020!)
 - tvOS support (new in 2019!)
-- An in-app web server to transfer files from your computer (new in 2019!)
-- Transfer ROMs, Artwork, and ROMSETs via AirDrop or iOS File Sharing (new in 2020!)
 - Multiple MFI controllers (up to 4 with dual analog support - @DarrenBranford)
 - Supports using the touch screen as a lightgun
 - Turbo mode toggle for buttons
 - Touch analog for games like Arkanoid
+- An in-app web server to transfer files from your computer (new in 2019!)
+- A native iOS/iPadOS/tvOS frontend (by @ToddLa, new in 2020!)
+- A native Metal rendering engine (by @ToddLa, new in 2020!)
+- Transfer ROMs, Artwork, and ROMSETs via AirDrop or iOS File Sharing (new in 2020!)
-- Builds in Xcode 11.4/12.x and runs on latest iOS 12/13/14 versions
+- Builds in the latest Xcode

 ## Building / Installation / Sideloading